globus/globus-compute/docs/quickstart.rst

 The latest version available on PyPI is ``v0.0.1a4``.

-You can try funcX on Binder `here <https://mybinder.org/v2/gh/funcx-faas/funcx/master?filepath=examples%2FTutorial.ipynb>`_
+You can try funcX on `Binder <https://mybinder.org/v2/gh/funcx-faas/funcx/master?filepath=examples%2FTutorial.ipynb>`_

 Installation